Policy

 • Suppose that audience are not familiar with your fields.
 You need to start from kind introduction to the fields, and then explain what is the current understanding, what is one of the biggest questions in your fields, and how you are contributing to the problems.

 • However, focus on your own work.
 Do not make a review talk of your fields.
-Emphasizing what is your original idea or what are your unique technics among other researches may improve the presentation.
+Emphasizing what is your original idea or what are your unique techniques among other research may improve the presentation.

 Language